Norton 360: Version 1.0

 Version 1.0 was released on February 26, 2007.
 This version was the first Symantec product to use SONAR to detect zero-day viruses.
-It monitors applications for malicious behavior, taking action as needed.
+It monitors applications for malicious behaviour, taking action as needed.
 The backup and restore functionality allowed users to back up files online or to a hard drive, CD, or DVD.
 Performance optimization tools allowed users to clear web browser history and temporary files.
 A disk defragmenter was bundled as part of the optimization tools.
 Phishing protection integrates with Internet Explorer, warning users of fraudulent sites.

 In Windows XP, a 300 megahertz processor, 256 megabytes of RAM, and 300 MB of hard disk space is required.
 Under Vista, an 800 MHz processor, 512 MB of RAM, and 300 MB of hard disk space is required.

 Reviews cited Norton 360's low resource usage, relative to Norton Internet Security 2007, and phishing protection.
 PC Magazine found the phishing protection feature to be more effective at blocking access to fraudulent sites than Internet Explorer 7 and Firefox 2.
 However, reviewers highlighted the lack of manual control for advanced users.
 CNET noted the lack of phishing protection for browsers other than Internet Explorer, such as Mozilla Firefox.
 CNET also highlighted the lack of wireless network tools, such as notifying users when someone uninvited joins the network or help encrypting wireless signals.
 PC Magazine criticized the antispam filter of Version 1.0, finding it blocked only half of the spam mail, and with five percent false positive rate.